EddieDover/Theater-of-the-Mind/SYSTEMS.md

   * **show** - Show the column as a **header** column.
   * **skip** - Do NOT Show the column as a **header** column.

+**maxwidth** - This _optional_ property controls the maximum width of the column.
+Value must be a number that represents the width in pixels. `"maxwidth": 200,`

+**minwidth** - This _optional_ property controls the minimum width of the column.
+Value must be a number that represents the width in pixels. `"minwidth": 100,`

 **value** - This property is either a **string** or an **array** of objects based on if you're using **direct-complex** or not.
 See examples below.

 ### Value - Special Keywords